Jacob Bicher

 13. Newspaper: Harrisburg Telegraph, 8 Jul 1931, Harrisburg, Dauphin, PA.
 15 Struck by a hit-and-run driver, Blaine Biecher, Reinoeldville, today was recovering from a fracture of the jaw, a head injury and severe bruises.
 He was found lying along the Fredericksburg road, a short distance north of Lebanon.

-14. Newspaper: Reading Times: Blaine Biecher Victim of Auto, 9 Jul 1931, Reading, Berks, Pennsylvania, USA.
+14. Newspaper: Reading Times: Blaine Biecher Victim of Auto, 9 Jul 1931, Reading, Berks, PA.
 16 LEBANON.
 July 8.
 Lebanon men today picked up the unconscious person of Blaine Biecher, of Reinoeldville, Route 2, son of Benjamin Biecher, and brought him to Good Samaritan hospital this city, where it is believed he is the victim of a hit-and-run driver.
 Biecher's body was found along the Fredericksburg road a short distance north of the city.
 It is said that the man's face was bloody.
 He regained consciousness several hours after he had been admitted to the hospital.

 15. Census in 1940 in S. Lebanon Twp., Lebanon, PA.
 17 The 1940 census recorded Blaine Beecher, 38, single, as an inmate in the Lebanon County Almshouse (poorhouse).